-- 1. Evaluate CECONY's master plan for the long-term evolution of the system. - 2.
+- 1. Evaluate National Grid's master plan for the long-term evolution of the system. - 2.
 Evaluate the processes and procedures in use in the system planning functions. - 3.
 Evaluate the organizational structure used for system planning functions and the skills and capabilities of the key personnel. - 4.
 Evaluate the inputs that trigger system planning responses and their contribution to facilitating optimum outcomes. - 5.
-Evaluate CECONY's strategy for coping with the aging infrastructure issue and their specific tactics to assure the long-term viability of the system as a whole, as well as individual facilities and equipment. - 6.
-Determine the degree to which CECONY's current planning standards and processes can continue to meet long-term system needs, or if alternate approaches need to be considered. - 7.
-Evaluate CECONY's use of uniform planning parameters and the degree to which they are kept current. - 8.
-Evaluate CECONY's procedures and methodologies for economic evaluations, including how various parameters are used in the decision-making process (for example, capital versus O&M costs). - 9.
-Study how CECONY incorporates non-economic costs and benefits into the decision-making process. - 10.
+Evaluate National Grid's strategy for coping with the aging infrastructure issue and their specific tactics to assure the long-term viability of the system as a whole, as well as individual facilities and equipment. - 6.
+Determine the degree to which National Grid's current planning standards and processes can continue to meet long-term system needs, or if alternate approaches need to be considered. - 7.
+Evaluate National Grid's use of uniform planning parameters and the degree to which they are kept current. - 8.
+Evaluate National Grid's procedures and methodologies for economic evaluations, including how various parameters are used in the decision-making process (for example, capital versus O&M costs).

+- 9. Study how National Grid incorporates non-economic costs and benefits into the decision-making process. - 10.
 Review how new projects are prioritized and the ramifications of those priority levels to getting the projects completed. - 11.
 Evaluate the linkages from system planning to the capital budget, including how any financial ceilings are established and the voice of planning in project scope and budgets. - 12.
-Evaluate CECONY's investments in R&D as they relate to long-term system planning, including the degree of investment and the past history of payback. - 13.
+Evaluate National Grid's investments in R&D as they relate to long-term system planning, including the degree of investment and the past history of payback. - 13.
 Evaluate how current technologies are evaluated and brought into the planning process. - 14.
 Evaluate how non-traditional reinforcement options (distributed generation, load management, loss reduction, system redesign, etc.) are brought into the planning process. - 15.
 Evaluate the policies and procedures guiding standard design strategies (e.g., overhead versus underground). - 16.
-Evaluate how CECONY planning decisions vary among the four regions and the degree to which they reflect local priorities. - 17.
+Evaluate how National Grid planning decisions vary among the four regions and the degree to which they reflect local priorities. - 17.
 Evaluate cost benefit techniques and how they relate to decision-making. - 18.
 Evaluate risk analysis techniques and how they relate to decision-making. - 19.
 Evaluate how planners remain current with field realties. - 20.
 Determine the degree to which planners facilitate management of installation work through their specification of project requirements. - 21.
-Evaluate the equipment ratings employed by CECONY for duration and time. - 22.
-Review the static and dynamic models used by CECONY for appropriateness of application.
+Evaluate the equipment ratings employed by National Grid for duration and time. - 22.
+Review the static and dynamic models used by National Grid for appropriateness of application.

-Lead consultant: Cannata
+Lead consultant: Cannata Support: Mazzini

-Support: Mazzini, Adger

-Liberty has chosen a more diverse team for this audit element because of the need to deal with potential issues on multiple levels; i.e., global planning and reliability issues versus specific project, facility and equipment design.
 Our intent is to take special care to maintain what might be extremely important "big picture" conclusions while giving proper attention to the more "nuts and bolts" system planning responsibilities.

-This is an area where dialog with Staff, including PSC staff personnel assigned to monitor CECONY on an ongoing basis, will be especially critical and valuable.
+This is an area where dialog with Staff, including PSC staff personnel assigned to monitor National Grid on an ongoing basis, will be especially critical and valuable.
 As noted, the stakes are high here, and it is imperative that the members of the team (Staff and consultants) are on the same page.
-CECONY's prior reliability issues, and the Vantage-suggested potential for very fundamental changes in planning processes, dictate that this audit element be managed closely.